Halytskyi/PJON-gRPC/examples/devices/router_extender/router/README.md

-Example of router (intermediate device) for communication between RPi and devices connected by different strategies
+Example of router (intermediate device) for communication between RPi and devices connected by `SoftwareBitBang` strategy